InvisibleTech/evalfun/README.md

 ## Purpose

 The start of a LISP interpreter having: tokenizer, parser, an AST tree and evaluator.
-Also and Environment.
+Also an Environment.

 Originally, for use in a talk at work.